 How to Get to Heraklion

 Heraklion has a harbor serviced daily by ferries from Piraeus and Rafina and many Greek islands.
 It also has an International Airport.
-If Heraklion is your starting point for a Cretan adventure, you’ll be able to pick up a car at our rental center right at the airport or at the one located right downtown in Heraklion.
+If Heraklion is your starting point for a Cretan adventure, you’ll be able to pick up your hire car at Heraklion Airport or at the Heraklion car hire branch located right downtown.

 The History of Heraklion, Crete